MicrosoftDocs/win32/desktop-src/uxguide/winenv-taskbar.md

 Programs designed for Windows 7 can take advantage of these new taskbar button features:

--   Jump Lists provide quick access to frequently used destinations (like files, folders, and links) and commands through a context menu accessible from the program's taskbar button and Start menu item—even if the program isn't currently running.
+-   Jump Lists provide quick access to frequently used destinations (like files, folders, and links) and commands through a context menu accessible from the program's taskbar button and Start menu item even if the program isn't currently running.
 -   Thumbnail toolbars provide quick access to frequently used commands for a particular window.
 Thumbnail toolbars appear in the taskbar button's thumbnail.
 -   Overlay icons show change of status on the program's taskbar button icon.
 -   Progress bars show progress for long-running tasks on the program's taskbar button.